 Post-doctoral Research Associates

 We expect to have opportunities for collaboration in the future.

 We often receive inquiries to do short stays with us and learn from each other!
 We welcome such opportunities.
 If we are not currently working on a project together, please accompany your expression of interest with some structured ideas of how you plan to use your time during your visit.
 Also, please understand that we do not have funds to support your visit, nor can advise you on immigration-related issues.

 Please direct your expressions of interest to Xavier Basurto: firstname.lastname@example.org

-Again, thank you for your interest in our lab.
+Again, thank you for your interest in our co-lab.
 We look forward to meeting you soon.